asreview/automated-systematic-review-simulations/README.md

 We make use of the SURFSara HPC infrastructure.
 But with some modifications, the code can be run on other HPC facilities as well.

+Some of the code in the repository is old an no longer maintained.
+Batch functionality has been (or will soon be) integrated into the core ASReview project.
+Other scripts will be copied to more suitable repositories.

 ## Installation